-Non-traded BDC sales are often motivated by high-commissions and fees paid up-front to the advisor or firm that was selling the product.
+Non-traded BDC sales are often motivated by high commissions and fees paid up-front to the advisor or firm that was selling the product.
+A BDC investment carries considerable risk and should not be sold to regular retail investors.
 These are often not the only concern with investments similar to BDCA.

 Problems With Business Development Corporation of America (BDCA) and Non-Traded BDCs